x13machine/eintr/README.md

 # Eintr News Aggregator
 Source Code for the a news aggregator I made a year ago.
-The rss reader might be buggy.

 ## Install
 * First, You need to install redis, postgres.